riccardodmts/my_RL_lib/examples/acrobot/readme.md

 - No entropy penalty ($c_2=0$).
 - Actor net: FFNN with 2 hidden layers with 64 units.
 - Critic net: FFNN with 2 hidden layers with 64 units.
-- Clip gardient norm: 0.5
+- Clip gradient norm: 0.5

 MyAcroBot class is just a env wrapper for the Acrobot env: the last two observation features are normalized (min-max normalization).